 ROMA GOAL 5: Agencies increase their capacity to achieve results.
+National Goal: Communities where people with low incomes live, are healthy and offer economic opportunity.

-- Assess the use of existing resources and identify the need for additional resources.
-Identify and seek partnership opportunities with community organizations. - Continuously seek new funding opportunities
+- Assess the use of existing resources and identify the need for additional resources. - Identify and seek partnership opportunities with community organizations. - Continuously seek new funding opportunities